aws/aws-cdk/packages/aws-cdk-docs/src/concepts.rst

 Construct Properties
 --------------------

-Constructs can be customized by passing a property object as the third parameter.
+Customize constructs by passing a property object as the third parameter.
 Every construct has its own set of parameters, defined as an interface.
 You can pass a property object to your construct in two ways: